 Many of the stars on the tour, including Americans Lindsey Vonn, Mikaela Shiffrin, Ted Ligety and Julia Mancuso, have earned the space to operate more independently while remaining key members of the team.
 Some get their own coaching and training regimens, among other things.
 They can pick and choose their rest days and races without fear of slipping in the coaches’ eyes.
 The successes that result from that independence are why Robby Kelley’s choice resonates.
 But Rearick is emphatic: skiers need the right coaching to reach their peaks.
 “The coach’s role,” he said pointedly, “is to guide athletes to places they can’t get to alone.

 Robby, however, is reaching peaks on his own.
-This summer he competed in the Australian national championships (foreigners can enter national championships anywhere) and won.
+In the summer of 2015 he competed in the Australian national championships (foreigners can enter national championships anywhere) and won.
 Tim was sixth.
 Ten days later Robby scored the best slalom finish of his life, winning an Australian/New Zealand Cup race ahead of a handful of guys who regularly score well on the World Cu.
-Robby’s objective for this season, which began in late October, is to compete in races that are automatic qualifiers for the World Cup.
+Robby’s objective for that season, which began in late October 2015, was to compete in races that are automatic qualifiers for the World Cup.
 It’s pretty much what he would be doing as a member of the national team.

 Instead, he’ll be the Redneck Vermonter in the race.
 And proud of it.
 Watch vtskiandride.com for more updates and video footage of the Redneck Racers.